-12. Deciding what action is needed in an adult's case
+10. Deciding what action is needed in an adult's case

-- 12.1.
 Where concerns of self-neglect are established, the practitioner should focus on building a relationship with the adult to persuade them to receive assistance to improve their health, wellbeing and living conditions.
-The aim of this should be: - To empower the person who is neglecting him/herself as far as possible to understand the implications of their actions; - To help the person, both individually and collectively with others (e.g. family, friends, other professionals and agencies) without colluding with the person or seeking to avoid the issues presented; - To avert the potential need for statutory intervention wherever possible.
+The aim of this should be:

+- To empower the person who is neglecting him/herself as far as possible to understand the implications of their actions; - To help the person, both individually and collectively with others (e.g. family, friends, other professionals and agencies) without colluding with the person or seeking to avoid the issues presented; - To avert the potential need for statutory intervention wherever possible.
 This may be achieved by providing some form of low level monitoring either through ongoing input through social work relationship

-See Section 5 above for more detail on approaches to interventions.
+See Section 6 above for more detail on approaches to interventions.

-12.2.
-Where an adult with capacity has made a decision that they do not want action taken to support them, or to take action to protect themselves, the risks of this decision must be discussed with the person to ensure they are fully aware of the consequences of their decision.
+Where an adult with capacity makes a decision that they do not want action taken to support them, or to take action to protect themselves, the risks of this decision must be discussed with the person to ensure they are fully aware of the consequences of their decision.
 Respect for the wishes of an adult does not mean passive compliance - the consequences of continuing risk should be explained and explored with the person.

-12.3.
 Whether or not the adult has capacity to give consent, action may need to be taken if others are or will be put at risk if nothing is done or where it is in the public interest to take action.
 Wishes need to be balanced alongside wider considerations such as level of risk or risk to others, including any children who could be affected.

-12.4.
 Management oversight-

-Practitioners must discuss with their line manager what action can and should be taken, considering possible legal interventions.
-Closure of self-neglect enquiries and associated recording must have management approval.
+Practitioners should discuss with their line manager what action can and should be taken, considering possible legal interventions.

-- 12.5.
 It may be necessary to intervene using statutory powers, for example the conditions in the house warrant intervention by environmental health services or the involvement of the RSPCA.
-If any agency needs to take such steps, the reasons for doing so should be clearly documented. - 12.6.
+If any agency needs to take such steps, the reasons for doing so should be clearly documented.

 Where the adult is not engaging and if action is not required imminently the practitioner and line manager will proactively consider what emphasis should be given to monitoring the circumstances in case of further deterioration and how this should be done.
-However it is useful to note that monitoring is not protection but merely a way of identifying changes in as timely a manner as possible. - 12.7.
+However, it is useful to note that monitoring is not protection but merely a way of identifying changes in as timely a manner as possible.

 The practitioner should ensure that, where the person has capacity to decline intervention after all reasonable efforts have been made to engage them, the person knows how to easily get back in touch with the Council (or named person) as do all significant others involved in the notification of the enquiry or concern.
-Because the person has declined support before doesn't mean they will in the future. - 12.8.
+Because the person has declined support before doesn't mean they will in the future.

 The practitioner should provide feedback to all parties involved in the enquiry and assessment process on the outcome of that process and what actions are to be taken, or not taken, with the reasons why.

-13. Safeguarding plans
+11. Safeguarding plans